 The Element MR 208i is built around Nvidia’s GeForce RTX 2060 GPU and an eleventh Generation Intel Core i7 processor.
-With its glass side windows and gamer-inspired façade trimmed with RGB circles on the front panel, it’s got a lot of style in its otherwise straightforward chassis.
-This is an appealing gaming PC that’s not over-the-top in its gaming aesthetic that it ends up looking gaudy.
+With its glass side windows and game-inspired façade trimmed with RGB circles on the front panel, it’s got a lot of style in its otherwise straightforward chassis.
+This is an appealing gaming PC that’s not over-the-top in its gaming aesthetic that ends up looking gaudy.

 iBUYPOWER Gaming PC Specs